 Pounded sorrel will expedite healing of ulcers or lesions when applied on them.
 It has the ability to cure stomach aches.
-It will stabilise bile-related imbalances, cure scabies, rebalance body temperature, stabilise stomach-related problems, as well as relieve wind-related stress.
+It will stabilize bile-related imbalances, cure scabies, re balance body temperature, stabilize stomach-related problems, as well as relieve wind-related stress.
 It shall cool the body, vitiates secretion and reduces bile, calms stomach ulcers, increases urine output, as well as serving as complementary medicine for heart and nerve-related diseases.
 It liquidates the faecal matter and calms the source of the malady,

 When sorrel is well cleaned and churned into a stew with onion, green chilli and salt and eaten with rice and clarified butter, senses will be fortified and minerals will be secreted well.